…would smell like baguettes, bacon, or French fries.

 The finished piece is okay, but it lacks the warmth and depth of the zebra I did back in October.
 Part of this may be due to my scanner over-brightening the whites (notice the difference in the whites in the above photos and the scan below).
 Still, before I add this guy to the line up for my upcoming show, I’ll go back and add a few more touches of browns and ochres to warm him up.

 Any thoughts on these?
-I love hearing form you, so be sure to leave a comment after you check out the Travel Pics below.
+I love hearing from you, so be sure to leave a comment.